avih75/AzureDevopsHrefControl/details.md

 # Simple - Use it

-after writing the link, the input box turn to a Href link for changing or delete it, just press the red X button
+write the link in the input box

 ![Layout Customization](img/B.png)

+after writing the link, the input box turn to a Href link

 ![Layout Customization](img/C.png)

+for changing or delete it, just press the red X button

+# Enjoy The view

 after the link is written